skyde/Interaction/README.md

 # Overview

-Using eye tracking, footpedals and keyboard macros created system for interaction with the computer.
+Using eye tracking, footpedals and keyboard macros created way to interact with the computer.

-Originally made for injured wrist, but is very comfortable for day to day use since strain on the body is minimal.
+Originally made for an injured wrist, but is very comfortable for day to day use since strain on the body is minimal.

 # Eye Gaze